Blueboxdriver/blueboxdriver/README.md

 - 🔭 I’m currently working on: school projects
-- 🌱 I’m currently learning: C#
+- 🌱 I’m currently learning: C#, Rust :(
 - 👯 I’m looking to collaborate on: nothing yet
 - 🤔 I’m looking for help with: banging my head against a wall until I figure it out
 - 💬 Ask me about: current gold prices